 EU H2020 AtlantOS, April 2015-March 2018

-- Defining requirements and systems design,
+- Defining requirements and systems design;

-- Improving the readiness of observing networks and data systems,
+- Improving the readiness of observing networks and data systems;

-- Engaging stakeholders around the Atlantic, as well as strengthening Europe’s contribution to the Global Ocean Observing System (GOOS) – a major component of the Group on Earth Observations (GEO), its Global Earth Observation System of Systems (GEOSS), and specifically its emerging “Oceans and Society: Blue Planet” initiative.
+- Strengthening Europe’s contribution to the Global Ocean Observing System (GOOS), the GEO’s Global Earth Observation System of Systems (GEOSS), and the emerging GEO Blue Planet initiative.

 EuroGOOS was strongly engaged in the project, as both partner, member of the steering group, and of the Atlantic Blue Print team.
 EuroGOOS worked in several project’s work packages, responsible, among other tasks, for the gap analysis, cost and feasibility study, and a study on the sustainability of the proposed integrated Atlantic observing system.
 EuroGOOS also strongly contributed to the final AtlantOS event at the IOC headquarters (March 2019) and the project’s visibility at the OceanObs’19 conference (September 2019).